ncb000gt/node3p/README.md

 Node3P
 ===============

 This is a tool to let you download music you've purchased through Amazon MP3 to your computer.
 It runs on NodeJS and some additional code.
-The functionality is mainly a port of the Pymazon work.

 How to Use It